What does a satellite system consist of?

 "Time Shifted Viewing" using a hard drive. or watch one channel and record another.

-This is possible with twin tuner receivers.
+This is possible with

 There may also be the need to watch one channel in one room and another in another room.
 This is